aka-jumba/backend_flask/README.md

-# backend_flask
+# Flask Dependency
 ![Python enviornment](backend.png)

-## Dependencies installed
+## Virtual enviornment

-1. flask
-2. flask-cors
-3. flask-json
-4. pandas
-4. xlrd

-Used anaconda custom made enviornment to install the dependencies and ran the file using python backend_elucidata.py
+activate your virtualenv, Used anaconda interface to create custom made enviornment

+## Install Dependencies
+pip install -r requirements.txt

+## Run the file
+python backend_elucidata.py

 This will run at 5000 port.
 Proxy used at frontend side to send request at 4200 port.